Is there anything better than a perfectly organized home?

 As a top high-trafficked area of the home, it’s also very prone to accumulating clutter and piling on messes.
 There are two common problems when facing organization of your entryway or mudroom area:

-- Entryways and mudrooms can easily become “drop zones” for shoes, bags, hats, coats, keys, backpacks, equipment, and all kinds of other clutter.
+- High trafficked area: Entryways and mudrooms can easily become “drop zones” for shoes, bags, hats, coats, keys, backpacks, equipment, and all kinds of other clutter.

-- As the area that provides the first impression of your home when guests arrive, an untidy entryway may set a messy tone for your guests upon arrival or add to your own anxieties upon entering after a long, stressful day.
+- A messy first impression: As the area that provides the first impression of your home when guests arrive, an untidy entryway may set a messy tone for your guests upon arrival or add to your own anxieties upon entering after a long, stressful day.

 - Declutter by removing everything on the floor and any surfaces in the room.